 Installing a fresh Data History

-If no sound back-up can be found to restore, you can always install a fresh history by obtaining the relevant history installer from our Downloads area.
+In these situations, you can always recover by installing a fresh history (by obtaining the relevant history installer from our Downloads area).

 Notes on history re-installation are available here.